Candra0x6/Livify/README.md

 ## 📞 Contact

-For any queries or support, please open an issue in this repository or contact us at support@furnitech.com.
+For any queries or support, please open an issue in this repository or contact me kurniawancandram@gmail.com.

 ---